rahmanshaber/CoreApps/README.md

 ### Download
+* First open terminal in a New folder.
+* Put this command "git clone https://github.com/rahmanshaber/CoreApps" .
+* After finished that "cd CoreApps/ "
+* Last ,put this command "git submodule update --init --recursive"

+### Changes in latest release
 * Version 2.2 released Thursday, July 26, 2018.
-* Here is the app download [link](https://github.com/rahmanshaber/corebox/releases "Title") .
-* See the fixed bug and new features [here](https://github.com/rahmanshaber/corebox/blob/master/docs/ChangeLog "Title") .

-### Changes in latest release
 * Total 130+ fixes in this release.
 * New Dark and Light mode.
 * Redesinged Start.